Page not found

 UNDP’s partnership with the Global Fund focuses on three interlinked objectives: 1) supporting implementation of disease programmes on an interim basis in countries facing challenging operating environments; 2) developing the capacity of national entities to take over the management of Global Fund programmes; and 3) strengthening policy and programme quality of Global Fund-related work.

 Within this role, UNDP’s partnership encompasses:

 BACKUP Health, formerly called the German BACKUP Initiative, is a global health programme funded by the German Federal Ministry for Economic Cooperation and Development (BMZ).
-Since 2002, the global health programme BACKUP Health has been supporting countries receiving Global Fund assistance in three intervention areas: Country Coordinating Mechanisms, Health Systems Strengthening, Management Capacities of Global Fund Grant Recipients.
+Since 2002, BACKUP Health has been supporting countries receiving Global Fund assistance in three intervention areas: Country Coordinating Mechanisms; Health Systems Strengthening; and Management Capacities of Global Fund Grant Recipients.

 The 5% Initiative focuses on Francophone countries which require technical expertise in designing, implementing, monitoring, evaluating and measuring the impact of grants allocated by the Global Fund, in order to enhance their effectiveness and their impact on health.

 It provides capacity development and supports the strengthening of systems for programmatic and financial management of grants, as well as enhancing monitoring and evaluation and the management of procurement and supply of medical commodities.
 Additionally, it aims to strengthen grant governance and oversight by supporting Country Coordinating Mechanisms and enabling countries to access Global Fund resources by assisting funding requests and drafting national strategic documents.